zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Because these buildings are all built by the same c ompany, they often look identical.
 “Identical” (identical) means exactly the same.
 You can have “identical twins,” two babies born at the same time that look almost exactly alike.
 I have two brothers who are identical twins.
 But back to o ur story.

 Omid says, “Don’t you have the address?”
 Lily says “Yes, but all of the complexes in this subdivision look the same and I d on’t see a street number on any of them.”
 A “subdivision” is an area of land th at is usually divided and developed by a single company.
-When I say “develope d,” I mean the company that owns the land builds either houses or apartmen t buildings and then sells the houses to people – individual families and people w anting to buy houses – or it owns a set of buildings that have apartments in the m that are rented.
+When I say “develope d,” I mean the company that owns the land builds either houses or apartmen t buildings and then sells the houses to people – individual families and people wanting to buy houses – or it owns a set of buildings that have apartments in the m that are rented.

 Lily says she doesn’t see a street number on the bu ildings.
 A “street number” is the numerical part of an address, the numbered part  of an address.
 So, if the address were 1257 Main Street, the street number wo uld be 1-2-5-7 (1257).
 Notice we don’t say “one thousand two hundred and f ifty-seven.”
 We just say either the individual numbers (1-2-5-7) or we group  them in groups of two or three.
 So, 12-57.